krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

                   }

     would result in any principal without *root* or *admin* as the second component to be translated with the default rule.
 A principal with a second component of *admin* will become its first component. *root* will be used as the local name for any principal with a second component of *root*.
-The exception to these two rules are any principals johndoe/\*, which will always get the local name *guest*.
+The exception to these two rules are any principals *johndoe*/\*, which will always get the local name *guest*.

+**auth_to_local_names**
+    This subsection allows you to set explicit mappings from principal names to local user names.
+The tag is the mapping name, and the value is the corresponding local user name.

+**database_module**
+    This relation indicates the name of the configuration section under [dbmodules] for database specific parameters used by the loadable database library.

+**default_domain**
+    This tag is used for Kerberos 4 compatibility.
+Kerberos 4 does not require the entire hostname of a server to be in its principal like Kerberos 5 does.
+This tag provides the domain name needed to produce a full hostname when translating V4 principal names into V5 principal names.
+All servers in this realm are assumed to be in the domain given as the value of this tag

+**kdc**
+    The name or address of a host running a KDC for that realm.
+An optional port number, separated from the hostname by a colon, may be included.
+If the name or address contains colons (for example, if it is an IPv6 address), enclose it in square brackets to distinguish the colon from a port separator.
+For your computer to be able to communicate with the KDC for each realm, this tag must be given a value in each realm subsection in the configuration file, or there must be DNS SRV records specifying the KDCs (see :ref:`udns_label`).

+**master_kdc**
+    Identifies the master KDC(s).
+Currently, this tag is used in only one case: If an attempt to get credentials fails because of an invalid password, the client software will attempt to contact the master KDC, in case the user's password has just been changed, and the updated database has not been propagated to the slave servers yet.

+**v4_instance_convert**
+    This subsection allows the administrator to configure exceptions to the default_domain mapping rule.
+It contains V4 instances (the tag name) which should be translated to some specific hostname (the tag value) as the second component in a Kerberos V5 principal name.

+**v4_realm**
+    This relation is used by the krb524 library routines when converting a V5 principal name to a V4 principal name.
+It is used when the V4 realm name and the V5 realm name are not the same, but still share the same principal names and passwords.
+The tag value is the Kerberos V4 realm name.

 .. _domain_realm: